-CIS Pharma develops novel antibody-drug- conjugates (ADCs) based on our proprietary Cellophil® polymer platform.
-The Cellophil® polymers serve as a backbone that is loaded with cytotoxic drugs, radioisotopes or other active entities.
-The carrier together with its cargo is subsequently linked to a target-specific antibody using site-directed linker chemistry, different from the linker chemistry used to attach the payload.
-As a result, Cellophil® ADCs offer increased potency by linking a higher number of binding sites compared to conventional ADCs.
+CIS Pharma develops novel antibody-drug- conjugates (ADCs) based on our proprietary polymer carrier platform.
+Our polymers serve as carriers that are loaded with cytotoxic drugs, radioisotopes or other active entities.
+The carrier together with its cargo is conjugated to a target-specific antibody using site-directed linker chemistry, different from the linker chemistry used to attach the payload.
+As a result, our polymer drug conjugates (PDC) offer a higher number of binding sites compared to conventional ADCs.

 ADC’s combine target-specificity of an antibody to a tumor antigen with a potent cytotoxic drug.
 In comparison to the administration of a cytotoxic drug alone, side effects are significantly reduced as normal cells remain unimpaired during treatment.
 Conventional ADCs use linkers to load cytotoxic drugs onto the antibody directly, limiting the number of drug cargo that is delivered to the tumor cells.